 When I found myself in possession of a box of Ggachi truffles I was excited, to say the least.
 In fact, I ate one before noticing that they were the vegan option.
 They are made with coconut milk, chocolate (cacao, cane sugar, cacao butter, soy lecithin, vanilla), and cacao powder.

-I couldn't believe it.
+Holy cow!
 So rich, such deep chocolate flavor.
-Holy cow!
-I don't know why I was so surprised.
+I don’t know why I was so surprised.
 I often mistakenly still associate a lot of vegan things with words like boring or bland.
 I should know better.
 This proves it.
-They did not lie when they wrote on the Ggachi website, "With the same richness and depth of flavor as our standard truffles, this vegan-friendly box will blow your mind!"
+They did not lie when they wrote on the Ggachi website, “With the same richness and depth of flavor as our standard truffles, this vegan-friendly box will blow your mind!”
 Consider my mind blown indeed.

 I should also mention that I loved the packaging.
 The copper branding on the brown box with shredded paper cushioning inside that looks like a bird’s nest!
 Simple, modern and yet cute.